ladih/Candlestick-windows/candlewindows.md

 Number of trades in test period: 6866

 ---------------------------------------------------------

+Summary of the top 5 model-selected trading sets, each consisting of at least 10 trades.
+The ranking is based on mean return.

 Model              threshold  n_trades  n_correct  hit_rate  mean_return  sharpe  p_mean  p_hitrate  p_sharpe
 RandomForest          0.8        15        11        0.73      0.0243      0.48    0.100    0.044     0.028